 TYPE OF STANDARD STANDARD

 FLOOR AREA RATIOS

 Floor Area Ratio (FAR) N/A

-Minimum Floor Area Per Use/Tenant/Business (sf) N/A
+Minimum Floor Area Per Use/Tenant/Business N/A

-LOT DIMENSIONAL R EQUIREMENTS
+LOT DIMENSIONAL REQUIREMENTS

-Minimum Lot Area (sq. ft.)
-N/A ^(a)
+Minimum Lot Area N/A (a)

-Minimum Lot Width at Setback Line (ft.)
-N/A ^(a)
+Minimum Lot Width at Setback Line N/A (a)

-Minimum Setback from public right of ways (ft.)
-20 ^(b)
+Minimum Setback from public right of ways 20'(b)

-Minimum Setback from adjacent residential buildings (ft.)
-100 ^(d)
+Minimum Setback from adjacent residential buildings 100' (d)

-Minimum Offset (interior rear) (ft.)
-0 or 10 or 100 ^(c)
+Minimum Offset (interior rear) 0' or 10' or 100'(c)

-Minimum Offset (interior side) (ft.)
-0 or 10 or 100 ^(c)
+Minimum Offset (interior side) 0' or 10' or 100'(c)

-Minimum Setback from Wetlands (ft.)
-Principal Structure: 25 feet Accessory Structure: 5 feet
+Minimum Setback from Wetlands Principal Structure: 25'

+Accessory Structure: 5'

-Setback from a Navigable Body of Water 75 feet for properties annexed after May 7, 1982
+Setback from a Navigable Body of Water 75' for properties annexed after May 7, 1982

 MINIMUM SETBACK FOR CEG USES

-Minimum Setback (ft) 5 ^(e)
+Minimum Setback 5'(e)

 MAXIMUM BUILDING HEIGHT

-Principal Structure (ft.)
-35
+Principal Structure 35'

-Accessory Structure (ft.)
-35
+Accessory Structure 35'

-^(a)Lots in the CEG District shall provide sufficient area for principal permitted uses, principal structures, and accessory structures, loading areas, and all required yards.

-^(b)Existing buildings are exempt from the setback requirement and shall be considered conforming as located.

-^(c)No minimum side yard offset shall be required; however, where a side yard offset is provided, it shall be not less than ten (10) feet.

-^(d)The minimum setback of any building in the CEG District shall be ten (10) feet from interior lot lines, or one hundred (100) feet from any adjacent residential building, excluding garages and sheds, whichever is greater.

-^(e)Outdoor uses and activities in the CEG District shall be carried on not less than five (5) feet from any adjacent residentially-zoned lot.
+- (a) Lots in the CEG District shall provide sufficient area for principal permitted uses, principal structures, and accessory structures, loading areas, and all required yards. - (b) Existing buildings are exempt from the setback requirement and shall be considered conforming as located. - (c) No minimum side yard offset shall be required; however, where a side yard offset is provided, it shall be not less than ten (10) feet. - (d) The minimum setback of any building in the CEG District shall be ten (10) feet from interior lot lines, or one hundred (100) feet from any adjacent residential building, excluding garages and sheds, whichever is greater. - (e) Outdoor uses and activities in the CEG District shall be carried on not less than five (5) feet from any adjacent residentially zoned lot. - (h) Traffic, Loading, Parking and Access.
+(See Article D.) - (i) Nonconforming Uses, Structures, and Lots.
+(See Article G.) - (j) Performance Standards.
+(See Article H.) - (k) Signs.
+(See Title 15, Chapter 5 of the Municipal Code.) - (1) Site Plan Review.
+Required.
+(See Article F.) - (m) Architectural Review.
+Required.
+(See Article F.)

 SEC.
-13-1-72 OFFICE, SERVICE AND LIMITED MANUFACTURING DISTRICT (OSLM) (Ord.
-No. 98-15)
+13-1-72 OSLM OFFICE, SERVICE, AND LIMITED MANUFACTURING DISTRICT.

-(a) Purpose.
-The OSLM District is intended to provide for the development of office, service and limited manufacturing uses which may be located on infill sites near existing residential areas and not in industrial or business parks.
-The primary distinguishing features of this District are its emphasis on indoor service and manufacturing operations, which would minimize nuisances to nearby residences; and a requirement for 50% open space to provide buffer yards, which are required adjacent to residential districts.
-The physical and operational characteristics of uses in this District are based on performance standards which would not be detrimental to the public health, safety or welfare or detrimental to the surrounding area as a result of noise, vibration, external lighting, odor, particulate emissions, other visible emission, hazardous pollutants, traffic, physical appearance, or other similar factors.
-Uses in the District are also intended to provide ample off-street parking and loading areas, and landscaped planting screens in those areas adjacent to or abutting residential or other non-commercial uses, to prevent adverse effects upon the adjoining areas.
+(a) Purpose and Intent.
+The OSLM Office, Service, and Limited Manufacturing District is intended to provide for the orderly conversion of certain older industrial buildings/areas to residential, commercial or office uses for which the building/area is better suited and to provide for development of office, service, and limited manufacturing uses that may be located on infill sites near existing residential areas and not in industrial or business parks.
+The primary distinguishing features of this District are its emphasis on indoor services and manufacturing operations, which would minimize nuisance to nearby residences; and a requirement for 50% open space to provide buffer yards, which are required adjacent to residential districts.
+The physical and operational characteristics of uses in this District are based on performance standards that would not be detrimental to the public health, safety, welfare, or detrimental to the surrounding area as a result of noise, vibration, external lighting, odor, particulate emissions, other visible emissions, hazardous pollutants, traffic, physical appearance, or other similar factors.
+Uses in this District are also intended to provide ample off-street parking and loading areas, and landscape planting screens in those areas adjacent to or abutting residential or other non-commercial uses, and to prevent adverse effects on the adjoining areas.
+Overall development in the OSLM District shall facilitate the objectives as expressed in the adopted City of Cedarburg Smart Growth Comprehensive Land Use Plan - 2025, and components thereof.

 (b) Permitted Uses.
-(Also see Section 13-1-225.)
+(See also Article F.)